WHAT IS PSORIATIC ARTHRITIS?

 Psoriatic arthritis (PsA) is an inflammatory condition caused when a person’s own immune cells attacks their joints.
 It develops in some people with the skin condition psoriasis, and typically causes affected joints to become inflamed (swollen), painful and stiff.

-PsA affects one to two in 1000 people in the general population and up to 30% of people with psoriasis will develop the condition.
-In most cases, the psoriasis develops before the arthritis, sometimes by years.
-PsA most often develops between the ages of 30 to 50.
-Around one in three people who have psoriasis and not PsA will also have pain and stiffness in their neck or back.
+PsA affects approximately two in 1000 people in the general population and approximately 20-25% of people with psoriasis will develop the condition.1,2 In most cases, the psoriasis develops before the arthritis, sometimes by years.
+PsA most often develops between the ages of 30 to 50.3 Around one in three people who have psoriasis and not PsA will also have pain and stiffness in their neck or back.3

 The longer inflammation lasts in a joint, the greater the risk of damage.
 For this reason it is important to seek a diagnosis as early as possible so that treatment can be given before damage occurs.